webix-hub/gitbook-webix-jet/chapter3.md

 	};
 });
 ```
-Here we have a layout that contains a select box and a button that calls a function to clear a it.
+Here we have a layout that contains a select box and a button that calls a function to clear it.
 Each time the code creates a layout, it generates a new id for both of them.

 While you can get a view by its id from any module of your app, it is strongly recommended to call an element by id only inside of the same module where this element was defined.